 Do you have tenants that aren’t paying rent?
-Wondering if you should sell your rental property?
-When you’re a landlord, one of the most frustrating aspects of owning rental property is not receiving rent.
-In this article, we’ll talk about how Savannah landlords are dealing with tenants who don’t pay rent.
+Wondering if you should sell your rental property in Savannah?
+When you’re a landlord, one of the most frustrating aspects of owning a rental property is not receiving rent when it’s due.
+Let’s talk about how some Savannah landlords are dealing with tenants who don’t pay rent.

-If you have tenants who aren’t paying rent, then you’re facing the same dilemma that many landlords go through at least once.
-It’s frustrating, and unfortunately, your options can be very limited.
-If you find yourself in this situation, here are some steps you can take with tenants who aren’t paying their rent.
+If you have tenants who aren’t paying rent, then you’re facing the same dilemma that many Savannah landlords go through at least once.
+It is incredibly frustrating because even though you aren’t receiving rent, you still need to make your mortgage payment.
+Unfortunately, your options may be very limited.
+If you find yourself in this situation, here are 5 steps you can take with tenants who aren’t paying their rent.

 As the saying goes, the best defense is a good offense.
 Before you find yourself in this situation, you can make sure that you place the right tenant in your rental property.
 Perform a thorough background check on your tenants, have a rental agreement that is very clear and direct in their responsibilities will help.
 But once the tenants have occupied your rental property, here are some other options.